LilianPe/Transcendence/README.md

 - `localhost+2.pem` (SSL Certificate)
 - `localhost+2-key.pem` (Private Key)

-Move these files into the `certs/` directory inside your project.
+Move these files into the `frontend/certs/` and `backend/certs/` directory inside your project.

 ---